VAN NESS COMBINES THE CONVENIENCE of Metro access and urban amenities with the natural beauty and serenity of Soapstone Valley and Rock Creek Park.

-Apartment dwellers and single family home residents alike are drawn to an easy commute, numerous retail options, a safe and family-friendly atmosphere with smart and engaged citizens, and stunning hiking trails.
-Increased demand for transit-oriented housing and a preference for downtown office space is creating new demand for Van Ness.
+Apartment dwellers and single-family home residents alike are drawn to an easy commute, numerous retail options, a safe and family-friendly atmosphere with smart and engaged citizens, and stunning hiking trails.
+Increased demand for transit-oriented housing and a preference for unique office space is creating new demand for Van Ness.

 - Howard University Law School